Lung Nodules in Non-Smokers

-Study offers insights into prevalence and characteristics of lung nodules in previously unstudied population
+Study offers insights into lung nodule prevalence and characteristics in previously unstudied population

 Rozemarijn Vliegenthart, MD, PhD